Homegateway/SmartDeviceTemplate/SDT/schema3.0/docs/SDT_Components.md

 The *Device* was initially thought of as the representation of "the basic things we are trying to model" and can still be considered so.
 However, after discussion with various SDOs, it was decided to add also "[sub-devices](#SubDevice)".
 That is, there is one level of hierarchy to allow modeling of e.g. a set of independent energy monitoring plugs in a single addressable power-extension-block.
 (Other SDOs might consider it more appropriate to use a recursive sub-sub-sub ... device definition).
 Note that all the different devices which one needs to model within a Domain are composed of one or more [Modules](#ModuleClass).

 For each physical device on the network at least one *Device* **must** be defined.
-If the physical device is a simple device, ie. it does not contain embedded devices, e.g. a light switch, it does not include further [SubDevices](#SubDevices).
-On the other hand, if the physical is a compound device, ie. it does contain embedded devices that can be addressed separately, the *Device* **should** contain [SubDevices](SubDevices) for each of the identifiable embedded devices.
+If the physical device is a simple device, i.e. it does not contain embedded devices, e.g. a light switch, it does not include further [SubDevices](#SubDevices).
+On the other hand, if the physical is a compound device, i.e. it does contain embedded devices that can be addressed separately, the *Device* **should** contain [SubDevices](SubDevices) for each of the identifiable embedded devices.

 An example for a compound device  is a connected power-strip where each of the sockets can be switched on and off individually.
 The power-strip itself can provide functions such as "all sockets off" and "overall power consumption".